ColinHMurdoch/Multiple-Servo-Driver/README.md

 - servo 6 to pin 3

 **Lever Pins**
-The operating levers/switches connect to pins 14 to 19 in order of the servos
+The operating levers/switches connect to the following pins:
+- Lever 1 to pin 14/A0
+- Lever 2 to pin 15/A1
+- Lever 3 to pin 16/A2
+- Lever 4 to pin 17/A3
+- Lever 5 to pin 18/A4
+- Lever 6 to pin 19/A5

 **Programming Buttons**
 Four buttons can be connected temporarily to the following four pins in order to set the servo end points:
 - Low Button  - Pin 7
 - Prog Button - Pin 6
 - High Button - Pin 5
 - Mode Button - Pin 4